 That’s not including all the extra tidying up if you have kids, a shedding dog or a bunch of friends over for a dinner soiree (kudos if you tick all of the above).

-Paper towels are the MVP of most kitchens.
-We use them for every conceivable job: shooing crumbs off counters, cleaning up spilled 7am cups of coffee, wiping down mealtime mess, absorbing tears shed during midweek breakdowns (oh, just me?).
-While they might appear to have a seemingly low carbon footprint (paper breaks down, right?), en masse the average US household consumes 80 rolls per year.
+While they might appear to have a low carbon footprint (paper breaks down, right?), en masse the average US household consumes 80 rolls of paper towels per year.
 That all adds up, especially with most of it ending up in landfill.

 If you are particularly wedded to the paper towel experience, you can buy a biodegradable dishcloth that is washable and feels similar to paper towel when wet, or a compostable sponge and scourer option perfect for washing dirty dishes.

-If you look in your cupboard right now, how many cleaning agents would you see?
+How many different cleaning agents are in your cupboard right now?
 The average family will accumulate more than 30 bottles of cleaning supplies annually; that’s more than one bottle every two weeks.
 Most of those use single-use plastic.
 But, multipurpose cleaners are making it easy to cut back on product and money (making your life 10x easier).

 Koh’s universal cleaner does the job of multiple products by tackling dirt, grease and grime on every household surface.
 It also comes in a large 4L container so you can easily refill your reusable spray bottles.
 Keeping on the refillable train, Zero Co’s multipurpose cleaner comes with a bottle and refill pouches which are made from recycled materials diverted from landfill.
 Plus, it throws in a postage-paid return mailer so you can send the pouches back for free to be cleaned, refilled and reused.

 According to the Ellen MacArthur Foundation, more than 90 per cent of a typical bottle of cleaning product is simply water.
 So, why not just add your own at home?
-That’s what Ethique wants you to do with its naturally derived and sustainably sourced concentrate bars that come in a compostable box.
-It saves 700ml of water and a plastic bottle from being manufactured.
-All you need to do is snap the bar into small pieces, add water, whisk and pour into a bottle you already have at home.
+That’s what Ethique wants you to do with its concentrate bars, which save around 700ml of water and a plastic bottle from being manufactured.
+All you need to do is snap the bar into small pieces, add water, whisk and pour into a reusable bottle.

-Other services which do dissolvable concentrates worth checking out include CHANGE and Pleasant State.
+Other brands with noteworthy concentrates include CHANGE and Pleasant State.
 CHANGE’s dissolvable tablets are one of the most cost-effective multipurpose cleaners out there, coming in at under $2 a refill.
 Plus it offers an essentials cleaning kit with everything you’ll need for under $50.
 Pleasant State’s waste-free and non-toxic cleaning bars won a Clean + Conscious award last year and they no doubt got brownie points for their amazing Australian lemon myrtle scent.

 Just like dissolvable cleaning bars, you can get dissolvable tablets for your dishwasher.
 While you can easily find tablets in the supermarket, they often come in a single-use plastic bag and are individually wrapped in PVA.
-Cut all that out with Blueland, which sends dishwasher tablets straight to you in compostable paper pouches for a petroleum-, artificial dye-, paraben- and ammonia-free wash – which, according to many reviewers, leaves no residue (dreams do come true).
+Cut all that out with Blueland, which sends dishwasher tablets straight to you in compostable paper pouches for a petroleum-, artificial dye-, paraben- and ammonia-free wash – which, according to many reviewers, leaves no residue.

-If you’ve already banished single-use plastics and want to take it one step further, why not make your own cleaning agents from natural ingredients you probably already have around your home?
+If you’ve already banished single-use plastics and want to take it one step further, why not make your own cleaning agents from natural ingredients?

 Multipurpose cleaner: There are multiple recipes for a basic spray and wipe solution.
 But the classic is to simply mix a cup of vinegar with a cup of water and add some essential oils (if you’re not a fan of the pickle smell).
 Or, you can add lemon peels to the water and let it sit (and lightly ferment) for a week.
 When you’re ready to strain and use, the lemon will have passed on its natural antibacterial and antiseptic qualities.